astral123457/SolanaDevMinecraft/README.md

 The Solana Dev token has no real value and is used only for fun and economic experimentation.
 It is not subject to regulations or financial laws,

 functioning solely as a fictional asset within a testing environment and playful interactions.
 Its purpose is to provide entertainment and learning about economic concepts without involving real financial transactions.
 # INSS DEV SOLANA
 this dev coin can be obtained every 8 hours, 2 drops of values from 1 to 5 https://faucet.solana.com/

-because it is public, there is no need to identify yourself, just do the work of putting your wallet in every 8 hours every day, they will know if your wallet has already been received
+because it is public, there is no need to identify yourself, just do the work of putting your wallet in every 8 hours every day, they will know if your wallet has already been received ?

+# INSS = Institutional Network Solana Secret...

 ![image](https://github.com/user-attachments/assets/1a40a6c9-a8fa-44f8-bf96-59b5109b015e)